Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: From a local to a global stability result

 Concerning the gradient we prove the monotonicity

 and the right continuity

 \begin{proof}[Proof of Lemma~\ref{alternativeb}] We begin by motivating and explaining the strategy of the proof.
 As before, we bound

 We could bound the right side further from below by replacing $f_{n_0}$ by $f_{n_0+1}$.
 This bound, however, might be too crude for our purposes and we proceed differently.
 The move from $f_{n_0}$ to $f_{n_0+1}$ consists of two steps, namely first applying a conformal rotation and second applying symmetric decreasing rearrangement.
 The first step leaves all terms on the right side invariant and we do carry out this step.
 The second step leaves the $2^*$-norm invariant, while the gradient term does not go up.
 In fact, the gradient term might go down too far.
 Therefore, we replace the application of the rearrangement by a continuous rearrangement flow.
-In order to make the notation less cumbersome we shall denote $Uf_{n_0}$ by $\mathsf f_0$ where $U$ denotes the conformal rotation~\eqref{eq:U}.
-We denote by $\mathsf f_\tau$, $0\leq\tau\leq\infty$, the continuous rearrangement starting at $\mathsf f_0$ and let
+We denote by $\mathsf f_\tau$, $n_0\leq\tau<n_0+1$, the continuous rearrangement starting at $\mathsf f_{n_0}:=Uf_{n_0}$, where $U$ denotes the conformal rotation~\eqref{eq:U}.
+The `time' variable $\tau$ has been reparametrized so that at $\tau=n_0+1$ we have arrived at the symmetric decreasing rearrangement of $\mathsf f_{n_0}$, that is,

-Ideally, we would like to find $\tau_0\in[0,\infty)$ such that
+Ideally, we would like to find $\tau_0\in[n_0,n_0+1)$ such that

 Then the right side of~\eqref{eq:flowargument} is equal to

 which can be bounded from below by $\delta\,\Imu(\delta)$, since $\mathsf f_{\tau_0}$ is admissible in the infimum~\eqref{eq:mudelta2}.
 This would prove the desired bound.